Santa Ramen Review, San Mateo

 Be warned that they start running out of some broths or stewed pork around 830pm, so do not come too late.
 Most people are out in 45 minutes, as the people in line ‘pressure’ you to leave by staring.
 90% of the people in this restaurant are of Asian descent.

 Santa Ramen runs the spicy ramen joint Ramen Dojo in their old location and Ramen Parlor.
 Many people prefer Santa Ramen over less crowded sister location Ramen Parlor.
-Ramen Dojo has obtained cult like status and has people lining up 30 minutes to an hour before they open.
+Ramen Dojo has obtained cult like status and has people lining up 30 minutes to an hour before they open for their stamina ramen.
+All 3 serve use slightly different noodles and broth.

 If you enjoyed this post, like us on Facebook and Follow us on Twitter.